antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [1.5] APIs **SHOULD** be as resilient as possible

+It is infeasible to provide all services ourselves, credit card processing for example **SHOULD** be left to a payment gateway, however we **SHOULD** create APIs in such a way that reliance on a particular service is avoided through abstraction.
+This ensures we can swap out services, potentially for newer, better ones, without having to change core logic.

-Where we create APIs that rely on third parties, we **MUST** ensure we have plans in place for where these services are either temporally or permanently unavailable in the future.
+Where we create APIs that rely on third parties, we **MUST** ensure we have plans in place for when these services are either temporally or permanently unavailable in the future.

 When evaluating whether to use an external service factors such as the reputation of the service, the cost (and if this likely to change), availability (can the service scale to the same degree we can) and support all need to considered.
-This applies both to external services provided internally (i.e. by ourselves, BAS, NERC) or by third parties.
+This applies both to services provided internally (i.e. by ourselves, BAS, NERC) or by third parties.

 These factors need to weighed against the importance of the functionality such services provide.
 For services providing core functionality, a more defensive, conservative approach **SHOULD** be followed.

-It is infeasible to provide all services ourselves, credit card processing for example **SHOULD** be left to a payment gateway, however we **SHOULD** create APIs in such a way that reliance on a particular service is avoided through abstraction.
-This ensures we can swap out services, potentially for newer, better ones, without having to change core 'business' logic.

 Sources: